MachinesWhoLearn/machineswholearn.github.io/mwl_foundational.md

 [36-705 (Intermediate Statistics)](http://www.stat.cmu.edu/~larry/=stat705/),
 which is a course that heavily uses the book.

-We expect participants to have a strong understanding of calculus (so up to MATH 126); prior experience with probability and statistics helps, but is not necessary.
-All of Statistics is a pretty mathematically rigorous text, and approaches probability and proofs of the concepts through calculus.

 Chapters 1-5 cover a little bit more than the material in a class like CSE 312, but is likely to be a much more mathematically intense approach.
 It's our hope that working through the proofs and the gritty math behind much of "basic" probability will enhance the intuitions you have about the subject.

-We're planning on meeting weekly for 1 - 1.5 hours.
+**We're planning on meeting weekly for 1 - 1.5 hours.**

+## Suggested Prerequisites
+We expect participants to have a strong understanding of calculus (so up to MATH 126); prior experience with probability and statistics helps, but is not necessary. *All of Statistics* is a pretty mathematically rigorous text, and approaches probability and proofs of the concepts through calculus.

 ## Winter Quarter 2017 (Tentative) Schedule